 Tragically William Dixon died in 1977 after a short illness leaving the business to his still relatively young sons Stuart and David and the adjoining petrol station which was now well established to youngest son Richard.

 After several years running the business the Blackshaw brothers decided to change the long-standing franchise from Rover to Datsun (now Nissan) in the 1980s.
 Although Blackshaws had a long heritage with the changing face of the British Leyland Motor Corporation as it had evolved from Austin Morris to MG Rover Triumph and finally to Rover, there were increasing worries about the quality and reliability of the vehicles plus many problems associated with Rover’s poor industrial relations and frequent strike action.
-By comparison the new Japanese built cars offered ready access and availability of high quality vehicles which were also at affordable prices for customers and so began Blackshaws long association with Nissan.
+By comparison the new Japanese built cars offered instant access to a range of high quality vehicles and Blackshaws long association with Nissan began.

-The early 1990s saw the formation of a new partnership for Blackshaws when Japanese manufacturer Suzuki was added as a second franchise and the new range of reliable and affordable cars proved to be an instant success with customers.
+The early 1990s saw the formation of a new partnership for Blackshaws when Japanese manufacturer Suzuki was added as a second franchise and with a collection of reliable and affordable cars the Suzuki range proved to be an instant success with customers.

 During the last decade of the twentieth century there was also a major change in the company ownership of Blackshaws.
 After 25 years brothers Stuart and David decided to dissolve their partnership with Stuart leaving to set up a Used Car business in Belford, Northumberland.
 Outright ownership of the business then moved to David and wife Diane.